-- the scope, progress, timing, outcome and costs of any continued preclinical development activities, clinical trials and other related development activities; - delays, suspensions, or other setbacks or interruptions encountered, including as a result of the ongoing COVID-19 pandemic; - successful patient enrollment in and the initiation and completion of any clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities including the U.S. Food and Drug Administration ("FDA") and non-U.S. regulatory authorities; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that us or our third-party manufacturers are able to make and scale our products successfully; - development and timely delivery of clinical-grade and commercial-grade drug formulations that can be used in Conduit's clinical trials and for commercial launch; - obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights;
+- the scope, progress, timing, outcome and costs of any continued preclinical development activities, clinical trials and other related development activities; - delays, suspensions, or other setbacks or interruptions encountered, including as a result of the ongoing COVID-19 pandemic; [Form - do not sign until after Separation Date]

+● By: successful patient enrollment in and the initiation and completion of any clinical trials;

+Its:

+- the timing, receipt and terms of any marketing approvals from applicable regulatory authorities including the U.S. Food and Drug Administration ("FDA") and non-U.S. regulatory authorities;

+EXECUTIVE

+- the extent of any required post-marketing approval commitments to applicable regulatory authorities;

+[Form - do not sign until after Separation Date]

+- establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that us or our third-party manufacturers are able to make and scale our products successfully;

+development and timely delivery of clinical-grade and commercial-grade drug formulations that can be used in Conduit's clinical trials and for commercial launch;

-- significant and changing government regulation; - launching commercial sales of Conduit's clinical assets, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of Conduit's clinical assets following approval, if any, of Conduit's clinical assets.
+- obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - significant and changing government regulation; - launching commercial sales of Conduit's clinical assets, if and when approved, whether alone or in collaboration with others; and - maintaining a continued acceptable safety profile of Conduit's clinical assets following approval, if any, of Conduit's clinical assets.
+Adam Sragovicz